 A-1 SPECIALIZES IN

 Centipedes are often seen in damp dark places such as gardens, leaf mulch, and logs.
-Centipedes can be helpful to a garden because they capture household pests including flies and cockroaches.
+They can be helpful to a garden because they capture household pests including flies and cockroaches.

-They are nocturnal and rarely come indoors.
+Centipedes are nocturnal and rarely come indoors.
 They have numerous body segments and legs.
 They can live up to 6 years.
-Centipedes can bite which can be painful and cause swelling, discoloration, and numbness.
+Will bite which can be painful and cause swelling, discoloration, and numbness.

 What we do